jsohlendorff/continuous_time_LTMLE/article.typ

 across all time horizons.
-Noting the results for the ICE-IPCW estimator (without debiasing), we see that the ICE-IPCW estimator provides about the same confidence interval with Cheap Subsampling.
+Noting the results for the ICE-IPCW estimator (without debiasing), we see that the ICE-IPCW estimator provides almost the same confidence interval as Cheap Subsampling.
 // It is well known (@sofrygin2019targeted) in the discrete-time case that inverse probability weighting (IPW) methods
 // are known perform poorly in the presence of many time points.
 // Since the number of events is analogous in continuous time is analogous to the number of time points in discrete time,